-Third party payment service providers
+Third party Shopify payment gateways

 If you want to let your customers pay with credit card without using Shopify Payments, Shopify offers over 100 credit card providers.
 Shopify supports both direct and external providers.
 With direct providers, your customers pay for their purchases on your store’s checkout.
 With external providers, they complete their purchases on the provider’s website outside of your store.

 Below are the most popular third-party payment gateways: